xruslanx123/Go/README.md

  Here is a list of what you could do with Go!:

- Create simple challenges
+ Create simple challenges.<br>
- Make guides/tours to share your knowlage about locations or informatiom about places Create challenges for school trips, family vacations or social events(private, public or combined) And most important invent your own ways of using this platform
+ Make guides/tours to share your knowlage about locations or informatiom about places.<br>
+ Create challenges for school trips, family vacations or social events(private, public or combined).<br>
+ And most important invent your own ways of using this platform.<br>

  Also, offcourse participate in challenges made by others.